Meghalaya Public Service Commission

 The Meghalaya Public Service Commission (MPSC) is a government body of the state of Meghalaya, India, established as per the Article 315 of the Constitution of India.
 It is responsible for recruitment of candidates for various government jobs under the Government of Meghalaya through competitive examinations.

 History

-Formation of MPSC came into consideration in 1972 when Meghalaya state was born under the Constitution of India.
+The formation of MPSC came into consideration in 1972 when Meghalaya state was born under the Constitution of India.

 Functions

 The scope and functions of the State public service commissions including MPSC are outlined by the Article 320 of the Constitution of India.
 They perform several functions related to recruitment process to various posts their respective state's jurisdiction.
 It was mainly established to conduct competitive examinations.